Brimah Razak

-Brimah Razak (born 22 June 1987) is a Ghanaian professional footballer who plays for Spanish club CD Estepona FS as a goalkeeper.
+Brimah Razak (born 22 June 1987) is a Ghanaian professional footballer who plays as a goalkeeper.

 He spent most of his career in Spain, representing Guadalajara, Mirandés and Córdoba in the Segunda División.
 He also played professionally in Portugal and South Africa, winning the Premier Division with Mamelodi Sundowns.

 Razak appeared in two Africa Cup of Nations editions with Ghana, having made his debut in 2013.

 Club career

 Early career

 After rarely settling as a youth player, Accra-born Razak started his professional career in January 2007 with Portugal's G.D.
 Chaves, playing in the country's Segunda Liga.
 The following year he moved down to the third division and joined Madeira's C.F.
 União, being first choice as they placed second their regional group – albeit without a final promotion.

 Poli Ejido

 In the summer of 2008, Razak returned to a club he had already represented as a youth, Polideportivo Ejido in Spain's Segunda División B. He backed up veteran Joaquín Valerio in a sole season.